Alberta. Backcountry hut

 Not currently an official name.

-This third version of the Wates-Gibson Hut was built in 1959 after two previous structures in different locations were found to be inadequate for various reasons.
+This third version of the Wates-Gibson Hut was built in 1959 after two previous structures in different locations were found to be inadequate.

-There is a seasonal closure in place for caribou conservation.
+As of 2023, there is a seasonal closure in place for mountain caribou conservation.
 No access to this backcountry area is permitted between November 1 and May 15.

 References: